Adult Swim Yule Log: Plot

 Back in the cabin, the renters (now with their friend Hunter, instead of Henry) discover Ben's corpse.
 The floating log appears, crying out in Rosa's voice, as well as other anguished voices of past cabin occupants, and kills Beth and Hunter.
-Zoe calls the police seeking help from the sheriff, but learns that so such sheriff exists.
+Zoe calls the police seeking help from the sheriff, but learns that no such sheriff exists.
 They are ambushed by Pleatherface and Mother who are unaware of the log.
 Pleatherface and Mother bind and sexually assault them.
 An alien in a UFO arrives, and sucks out Mother and Alex's internal organs, killing Mother and leaving Alex near death, before Pleatherface decapitates it.
 The hidden knife drops out of the fireplace.
 Zoe uses it to free herself and kill Pleatherface.

 Before they can flee, Zoe is beckoned by the little man in the fireplace, who offers her the chance to end her anxiety by altering the past so she would never be born.
 She resists him, wanting to live, and he admonishes her for living in a privileged era.
 Alex helps her break free of his influence, while Holly flees into the forest.
 Alex and Zoe flee in the car.
 They drive by the hanging tree, where cultists have gathered.
 Zoe recognizes the fake sheriff among the cultists, and runs him over, driving on until sunrise.
 When they finally stop, Zoe lovingly accepts Alex's proposal, but the log appears outside their window.

 The film freezes, playing on a monitor at an Atlanta advertising agency.
 Isaac is a graphic designer working on a proposal for the new Armfield Cotton Mill Lofts, and his boss and partner Rosa lovingly suggests they take their son William to a baseball game.
 As they talk, the office begins to burn and they shift into their previous identities.
 Isaac begs Rosa for forgiveness for what he did to their son.
 Rosa screams and attacks him.
 As she does, the log, now ridden by the little man, smashes through Zoe and Alex's car window, seemingly killing them both.